 - Support all students to become confident, objective and critical consumers of information, and able to lead, persuade and challenge others

-- Foster the development of students’ character, resilience, personal development, health and wellbeing, preparing them to make a positive contribution to the school and wider community, with a clear understanding of British values.
+- Foster the development of students’ character, resilience, personal development, health and wellbeing, preparing them to make a positive contribution to the school and wider community.

 Key Stage 3